StuartRiffle/YellowLISP/README.md

 The interpreter works in the normal way: it parses source into an AST of variant nodes, encodes that AST into CONS cells, and then evaluates them.
 Lexical scoping is implemented by keeping a map of symbol overrides on the stack as EVAL calls itself.

 Square brackets and parentheses are interchangeable.
 I like brackets better because you don't have to press shift to type them, and I can read code more easily for some reason.
-Backquote is also accepted as quote, because I type that by mistake a lot.

 Garbage collection is mark-and-sweep, and considers everything that's in the global scope, and in the function scopes of the current callstack, to be reachable.
 If GC fails to free at least 10% of the cell table capacity, the table is expanded by 1.5x, to avoid situations where an almost-full cell table triggers GC over and over again.